colaudiolab/Awesome-Self-Supervised-Audio-Learning/README.md

 The repository is based on our survey [From Objectives to Applications: Aligning Architectural Biases in Audio Self-Supervised Learning](xxx) (Submit to TASLP 2026).

-xxx, Yong Dou, Kele Xu
+xxx, Yong Dou, Kele Xu, Huaimin Wang

 National University of Defense Technology(NUDT)